-To help with learning rules, sections of this book will be labelled as either Basic or Fiddly.
+To help with learning rules, sections of this book will be identified as either Basic or Fiddly.

-- [B]BASIC rules are used in 99% of the cases. - IF JFIDDLY rules are for when you want those extra knobs and dials to play with. - Rules are generally set up so that they have a pro and matching con, especially fiddly rules.
+Basic rules are used in 99% of the cases and are not specifically called out.

+Fiddly rules are for when you want those extra knobs and dials to play with and are identified by $\Omega$

+Rules are generally set up so that they have a pro and matching con, especially fiddly rules.
 This way it is no big deal if you forget them.